PRISM-Loc: a Lightweight Long-range LiDAR Localization in Urban Environments with Topological Maps: EXPERIMENTS

-We evaluated the proposed method and the competitors on the outdoor part of the ITLP-Campus dataset~\cite{melekhin2024itlp}.
-This dataset contains several runs of a mobile differential-drive Husky robot on a university campus.
-The length of each run varied from 3 to 4 km and from 1 to 1.5 hours.
+We evaluated the proposed method and the competitors on three large-scale outdoor datasets.
+The first of them is the outdoor part of the ITLP-Campus dataset~\cite{melekhin2024itlp}.
+This dataset contains several runs of a mobile differential-drive Clearpath Husky robot on a university campus.
 These runs were recorded in different seasons and daytimes, and all of them cover the whole campus.
+The sensor data include scans from a 16-ray Velodyne LiDAR, images from two cameras, and wheel encoders' data.

+The second dataset includes the first 6 sequences of Oxford RobotCar Radar~\cite{barnes2020oxford}, which were collected from an autonomous car in an urban environment.
+It contains data from two 32-ray LiDARs, IMU, and two cameras.
+The summary of used datasets is shown in Table~\ref{tab:datasets}.

-For all the methods, we used track 03 for map creation, and tracks 00, 01, and 02 for evaluation of the localization within the built map.
-The most challenging are the tracks 00 and 01 which were recorded in winter (whereas track 03 was recorded in spring).
-In addition to the dynamic changes between the tracks (parked and moving cars, pedestrians, etc.), the tracks 00 and 01 contain snow piles with heights up to 1 m.
+For both datasets, we used one track for map creation, and the rest of the tracks were used for evaluation of the localization within the built map.
+For ITLP-Campus dataset, we created the map by track 03, and ran localization on track 00, 01, and 02.
+The main challenge of evaluation on this dataset is the seasonal difference between tracks (tracks 00 and 01 were recorded in winter and have a large amount of snow piles on lidar scans, and tracks 02 and 03 were recorded in spring).
+For Oxford RobotCar, we created the map by track 2019-01-11-14-02-26, and evaluated the localization methods on five other tracks recorded in January 2019.
+The main challenge of this dataset is the presence of a large amount of dynamic objects (like cars and pedestrians), which may obstruct lidar scan matching.